Bachelor of Engineering

 • Engineering service companies

-A degree in mechanical engineering opens up many exciting career opportunities in industry and research.
+A degree in Mechanical Engineering opens up many exciting career opportunities in industry and research.
 Jobs in areas such as design, production, development, commissioning, maintenance and sales are possible and require creativity and technical skills.
 Studying can help develop sustainable technologies and make important contributions to environmental protection - be part of the change and study mechanical engineering.

 Podcast episode on the degree program